This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 If a baby has a locked or tight nuchal cord during the delivery, the physician may attempt a “somersault delivery” first before seeking other options.
 A somersault delivery entails pushing the infant’s head to the side, toward the mother’s thigh, during vaginal delivery.[2]

 Somersault deliveries aren’t always successful.
 If the cord is left wrapped around the baby’s neck too long, serious consequences can occur.
 A physician may have to cut the umbilical cord sooner than recommended.
-Cutting an umbilical cord too soon comes may result in infant anemia.
+Cutting an umbilical cord too soon may result in infant anemia.

 What if the Doctor Doesn’t Unwrap or Cut the Cord in Time?